greeshmareddyg/vue-shopping-app/README.md

 - CSS UI Patterns : i have used css pattern on the home page for category tiles
 - Usage of webpack for bundling and code splitting : used vite.

-and I tried to design the layout well and  metch the colors. added responsiveness.
+and I tried to design the layout well and  match the colors. added responsiveness.

 ### References:

 - amazon products details page and cart page layout designs.
-- refered Christina moss page for the layout
+- referred Christina moss page for the layout

 ## Progress